 Bishop Robert was in Paris on Remembrance day.
 He reflects on the historical event of Armistice, and on the day in Paris 100 years later.

 Gallery of photos across the diocese, for Remembrance.

 On 8 June Mark Davies was awarded the British Empire Medal in the Queen’s Birthday Honours, for his services to the British community in Croatia–cricket, English language teaching and work with the British Council, as well as his service in the Anglican Chaplaincy.
 We wish Mark our proudest ‘Well done’!

 At our final 10 June service we wished our fondest farewell to some more dear friends– Ify, Mary and Ify’s two children.
 We will miss them, and will hold them in our prayers as they move onto their new life beginning in America.

 So we move to our summer activities and meditate on our reduced regular numbers in September, trusting in the Lord’s true intentions for our ongoing worship and work among English speakers in Zagreb.

-During the week of 16-24 May the agenda for our annual church meeting, with request for responses (agree/ not agree) to agenda items, was circulated via email to all of our church members, including an annual report of our activities over the past year, prepared by our chairperson Janet Tuškan
+Before our service on 9th May our church members met, to discuss and respond (agree/ not agree) to agenda items, including an annual report of our activities over the past year, prepared by our chairperson Janet Tuškan